 Section 2.
 Lighting Equipment.
 (1) Between actual sunset and sunrise:

-(a) Power driven boats less than sixty-five and six-tenths (65.6) feet in length, including sailboats operating under engine power, shall have:
+(a) Power driven boats less than sixty-five and six-tenths (65.6) feet in length whether operating or adrift, including sailboats operating under engine power, shall have:

 1. Red and green sidelights.
 The red and green sidelights shall:

 a.
-Have a red light indicating the port (left) side, and a green light indicating the starboard (right) side of the boat;
+Have a red light indicating the port, or left side of the boat, and a green light indicating the starboard, or right side of the boat;

 b.
 Be visible to another boat approaching from the side or head on;

 c.
 Be visible from at least one (1) mile on a clear, dark night if the boat is less than thirty-nine and four tenths (39.4) feet in length; and

 a.
 An all-around white light which shall be higher than the sidelights; or